 Policy H4 - Housing Mix is now Policy H2.
-It has been updated to take into account the recommendations from the Housing Needs Assessment (Appendix 3).
+It has been updated to take into account the recommendations from from the Housing Needs Assessment (Appendix 3).

 Policy H5 - Affordable Housing is now Policy H3.
-It has been updated to take into account the recommendations from the Housing Needs Assessment (Appendix 3).
+It has been updated to take into account the recommendations from the Design Guides and Codes document that was commissioned as part of the Review process (Appendix

 Policy H6 - Design Standards is now Policy G2.
-The policy has been updated to take into account the findings from the Design Guides and Codes document that was commissioned as part of the Review process (Appendix 1)
+The policy has been updated to take into account the findings